 Summary conviction penalty: A fine of 120 penalty units or imprisonment for 2 years.

-[Section 53J inserted by No. 18 of 2004 s.
+[Section 53J inserted: No. 18 of 2004 s.
 8.]

 53K.
 Offence — using precursor cells from human embryo or human fetus to create human embryo, or developing such an embryo